PiggyAwesome/useless/README.md

-Yo mamma so fat when she gets cut she bleeds gravy
+Yo mamma is so fat if she buys a fur coat, a species will be extinct.